 UNECE presents its Global Assessment of Tajikistan’s National System of Official Statistics

-On 7 March, UNECE presented in Dushanbe the major findings and recommendations of its Global Assessment of Tajikistan’s National System of Official Statistics to an audience that included government agencies, ministries, international organizations, media and other stakeholders.
-UNECE was represented by Lidia Bratanova, Director of Statistical Division, and Gabriel Gamez, Regional Adviser in Statistics.
+On 7 March, UNECE presented the major findings and recommendations of its Global Assessment of Tajikistan’s National System of Official Statistics.

-During the event, Statistics Norway presented its plan for a 3-year project on statistical capacity-building activities in Tajikistan with funding of US$ 2.8 million.
-The World Bank presented its contribution to a National Strategy for the development of statistics in Tajikistan.
+During the launch event in Dushanbe, which gathered representatives from government agencies, ministries, international organizations, media and other stakeholders, Statistics Norway presented its plan for a 3-year project on statistical capacity-building activities in Tajikistan with funding of US$ 2.8 million.
+The World Bank also presented its contribution to a National Strategy for the development of statistics in Tajikistan.

 The recommendations from the Global Assessment will be incorporated into the National Strategy.
 Tajikistan’s national programme of statistical work, including the Strategy, will serve as a framework for coordinating technical assistance and mobilizing financial resources from international and bilateral donors.